 - Brine the beans: 8 hours before cooking (or overnight), sort and rinse the pinto beans, then cover with 4 quarts water and add the salt.
 Soak the beans at room temperature until it is time to cook, then drain and rinse.

 - Cook the sausage and saute the aromatics: Heat 1 tablespoon of vegetable oil in the pressure cooker pot over medium heat until shimmering, then add the chorizo.
 Cook the chorizo, stirring occasionally, until it is no longer pink, about 3 minutes.
-Add the onions, garlic, and 1 tsp kosher salt to the pressure cooker.
+Add the onions, garlic, and 1 teaspoon kosher salt to the pressure cooker.
 Saute the onions and garlic until softened, and the chorizo is starting to brown, about 3 minutes.

 - Toast the spices and cook the turkey: Make a hole in the center of the onion/chorizo mix, and add the chili powder, cumin, oregano, and cocoa powder.
 Let sit for 30 seconds, then stir until evenly mixed.
 Add the ground turkey and cook, stirring, until the turkey just loses its pink color, about 5 more minutes.